zusmani/YT_Emerging_Technologies_Introduction_to_Blockchain/README.md

 ### Instructor: Zeeshan-ul-hassan Usmani

 Dear Students,
-I have uploaded all relevant material here for your quick access and learning.
-I hope you will find it beneficiary
+All resources, papers, books and links are given here for your review.

-Yours Truly,
+Keep learning.

 Zeeshan